pivotal/docs-tap/multicluster/installing-multicluster.hbs.md

 Before installing multicluster Tanzu Application Platform profiles, you must meet the following prerequisites:

-- Build, Run, and View clusters must satisfy all the requirements to install Tanzu Application Platform.
+- All clusters must satisfy all the requirements to install Tanzu Application Platform.
 See [Prerequisites](../prerequisites.md).
+- [Accept Tanzu Application Platform EULA and install Tanzu CLI](../install-tanzu-cli.hbs.md) with any required plug-ins.
-- Install Tanzu CLI and Tanzu Cluster Essentials on all clusters.
-For more information, see [Installing the Tanzu CLI](../install-tanzu-cli.md).
+- Install Tanzu Cluster Essentials on all clusters.
+For more information, see [Deploy Cluster Essentials](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.1/cluster-essentials/GUID-deploy.html).

 ## <a id='order-of-operations'></a> Multicluster Installation Order of Operations